syncrosim/rsyncrosim/cran-comments.md

 ## Upstream dependencies

-The Syncrosim software is an upstream dependency as rsyncrosim provides an API for it.
+The SyncroSim software is an upstream dependency as rsyncrosim provides an API for it.
-Therefore, all examples, all tests, as well as vignette code, requires Syncrosim to be installed to run.
+Therefore, all examples, all tests, as well as vignette code, requires SyncroSim to be installed to run.
 Therefore, all tests in the submitted package should not run (tagged with testthat::skip_on_cran()).
 In addition, all code from vignettes is set to not be evaluated wehn NOT_CRAN is FALSE is the environment.